 Christians should never compare themselves with others.
 Legalists always seek to compare how much they do in comparison to others.
-Legalists love to push others down to lift themselves up, but pushing others down does not lift them up.
+Legalists love to push others down to lift themselves, but pushing others down does not lift them.
 Looking for a spiritual pygmy to measure yourself up against is not a noble goal!
 You cannot conclude that you are head and shoulders above other believers by this method.
 If we want to take a good measurement of where we stand, stand back to back with the Lord Jesus.

 God requires that each of us examine ourselves so that we can be objective with ourselves.

 The Word of God is the acid test to determine whether we are truly spiritual or not.
 That is why we must candidly allow the Word to serve as a standard to examine ourselves.
 None of us like the idea of God’s mark of red ink over much of what we are and do.
 We like to fancy ourselves without fault or flaw.

 “But let a man examine himself, and so let him eat of the bread and drink of the cup” (1 Corinthians 11:28).

 Many Christians play the one-upmanship game: “My production is better than your production.”
 This always hurts the Christian life because anything that we do, we do by God’s grace.
 Much of what we do is based on our gifts [special supernatural endowments of grace], of which we cannot claim the credit.
 Moreover, it is God who determines how much He uses each of us.